Interior Designer Cost in NYC (2026): Hourly Rates, Flat Fees & What to Expect

 • The designer’s experience and reputation

-• Whether the firms widely published or recognized in prestigious rankings such as the AD100 by Architectural Digest
+• Whether the firm widely published or recognized in prestigious rankings such as the AD100 by Architectural Digest

 A flat fee provides clarity from the outset.
 Clients appreciate knowing the projected design cost upfront, especially for large-scale high-end interior design New York projects.